jspm/jspm.org/pages/jspm-4.0-release.md

 });
 ```

-With the above, using just native browser semantics it is possible to run any browser application instantly.
+With the above, using just native browser semantics it is possible to run any JS application with an import map.

 ## Package.json is the Manifest

-Instead of hand-editing the `importmap.js` file, JSPM now figures out what dependencies are needed and at what versions and updates the map.
+Instead of hand-editing the `importmap.js` file, JSPM now determines out what dependencies are needed at what versions and updates the map, fully managing the import map.

 The information for how to link the application, and what dependency constraints is then taken from the local `package.json` file.